-The Horizon Centre for Doctoral Training has invested in nine responsive impact grants for current Horizon CDT students and alumni in order to extend the potential impact of their research.
+The Horizon Centre for Doctoral Training has invested in ten responsive impact grants for current Horizon CDT students and alumni in order to extend the potential impact of their research.

 These awards are designed to support the first investigative steps of taking EPSRC-funded research carried out in the CDT and associated research groups towards commercialisation, or on to other forms of economic, societal, environmental and policy-based impact.
 The sub-projects have been funded from EPSRC grant reference EP/G037574/1, Ubiquitous Computing for a Digital Economy, and the associated activities will run from August 2017 through to March 2018.

 Initial details of the sub-projects and the individuals who have been successful in securing the grants are listed below.
 We will continue to update the website with further information, as and when activities and outcomes occur.
-The Horizon Digital Economy Research Institute also released a news item on these grants at www.horizon.ac.uk/training/horizon-cdt-impact-grants/.
+The Horizon Digital Economy Research Institute also released an initial news item on six of these grants at www.horizon.ac.uk/training/horizon-cdt-impact-grants/.

 |Dr Chris Carter (2010 cohort - alumnus)||Examining the big data produced through student use of the Ingenuity Online platform|